ECC-Web-Services/ECC-test-2/README.md

 - [ ] Set-up a GitHub Project.
 - [ ] Review the GitHub documentation.
 - [ ] Review pull requests.
+- [ ] Make edits to md file using other text editor.